 - Licensing regulations in the area where you live or travel

 This is why re-vaccination intervals may vary, both cat to cat, home to home, and with different diseases.
 Your veterinarian will be able to customize a vaccination schedule for your cat.

 What are the Risks of Vaccination?

 Following vaccination, your cat may experience mild and short-lived reactions (malaise), such as poor appetite, lethargy, and fever that resolve without treatment.
-Rarely, more serious allergic reactions occur and may include vomiting, diarrhea, facial swelling, or difficulty breathing.
+Rarely, more serious allergic reactions occur and may include vomiting, diarrhea, facial swelling, difficulty breathing, or an injection site sarcoma.